US Open & Junior International Cup

 - All Adult Intermediate Divisions will perform Kata individually.

-That depends.
-ALL Beginner, Novice and Intermediate Divisions may repeat Kata in all rounds.
-All Advanced NON-Team Trial Divisions can repeat Kata UNTIL the final round.
-In the FINAL ROUND, Advanced NON-Team Trial competitors must perform a different Kata from previous rounds.
+- Can I repeat Kata?
+It depends.
+All Beginner, Novice and Intermediate Divisions may repeat Kata in all rounds.
+All Advanced NON-ELITE/ NON-WKF Divisions can repeat Kata UNTIL the final round.
+In the FINAL ROUND, Advanced non-elite/non-WKF competitors must perform a different Kata from previous rounds.

 ALL ELITE KATA DIVISIONS will follow WKF rules and must perform a different Kata each round.